Annual Meeting and Elections

 Annual Meeting

-Ballots must be received at Survey & Ballot Systems’ office no later than noon on April 27.
+Ballots must be received at Survey & Ballot Systems’ office no later than noon on April 25.
 Ballots should NOT be dropped off at Dakota Electric’s office.
-(The member’s original paper ballot may be submitted in person at Dakota Electric’s Annual Meeting.)

 Vote Online